cbrem/wedding/_pages/en.md

 A cookie table is a traditional Pittsburgh alternative to a wedding cake.
 Guests bake their own cookies, which we serve potluck-style at the reception.

 Contributing to the cookie table is entirely optional!
 If you're interested, please drop off your cookies with [Hannah Brem](mailto:hannahbrem@gmail.com) (NYC) or [Beverly Brem](mailto:beverlybrem@gmail.com) (Pittsburgh) by May 27, 2025.

+# Registry

+We are blessed to have everything we need, and your attendance is enough of a gift.

+If you absolutely insist on giving us something, we will accept cash or [Venmo](https://venmo.com/u/Connor-Brem).

+Multiples of $18 are appreciated, as 18 is a symbol of a good, long life in Jewish numerology (18 and "life" are both spelled חי).